arduino-libraries/WiFiNINA/docs/api.md

 /*
   Web client

- This sketch connects to a website through a SSL connection using a WiFi board.
+ This sketch connects to a website through an SSL connection using a WiFi board.

  This example is written for a network using WPA encryption.
-For WEP or WPA, change the Wifi.begin() call accordingly.
+For WEP or WPA, change the WiFi.begin() call accordingly.

  Circuit:
  * WiFiNINA supported board